UK government support

 From 26 May, employers across the UK with fewer than 250 employees can claim for Coronavirus-related Statutory Sick Pay (SSP).
 Tax agents are also able to make claims on their behalf.
 The repayment will cover up to two weeks of the applicable rate of SSP.
 See more information on eligibility and how to make a claim here.

 The UK government is temporarily increasing the Business Rates discount to all businesses in the retail, hospitality and leisure sectors in England to 100% for 2020-21, irrespective of rateable value.

 6. Self-employment Income Support Scheme (SEISS)

 The Self-employment Income Support Scheme (SEISS) will support self-employed individuals (including members of partnerships) whose income has been negatively impacted by COVID-19.
 The scheme will provide a grant to self-employed individuals or partnerships, worth 80% of their profits up to a cap of £2,500 per month.
-People able to make their first claim by the beginning of June.
+Applications are now open.
+Check if you are eligible for the scheme here.

 7. Three-month ban on eviction for commercial tenants